forumone/gesso/README.md

     question and add `// stylelint-enable` afterwards.

-In both cases above, please add a comment about the valid reason to disable the Stylelint rules in your use case.
+In both cases above, please add a comment about the valid reason to disable the Stylelint rule(s) in your use case.

 The Stylelint rules can be changed in the `.stylelintrc.yml` file.
 By default, Gesso follows the